PlatteauFelix/IndustryProject/README.md

 ## 1.2 Convert video(s) to frames
 See ConvertToFrames folder,
-we each had a notebook to quickly convert videos and test.
+We each had a notebook to quickly convert videos and test.

 ## 1.3 Label images
 - we used Vott to label ball for yolov5 and goal for unet.